-Imagine swimming and tubing all day on miles of open lake, acres and acres of grassy park and picnic areas, catching bass and walleye in the evening to cook on a campfire next to your trailer and a brilliant Milky Way in the night sky.
-You're not dreaming, it's a weekend camping trip at Potholes State Park in Othello, WA.
+Can you see yourself swimming and tubing all day long on miles of open lake, lounging on acres of grassy park and picnic areas, catching bass and walleye in the evening to cook on a campfire next to your trailer, and gazing at the Milky Way shining brilliantly in the night sky?
+You're not dreaming, it's a weekend camping trip to Potholes State Park, less than 20 miles north of the small town of Othello, WA.

-This area gets very dry and hot in the summer, with temperatures over a hundred degrees typical for July and August.
-It stays warm in the evening, but the dry air is very comfortable to most visitors.
+This area gets very dry and hot in the summer, with temperatures frequently reaching over a hundred degrees during the months of July and August.
+It stays warm in the evening, but the dry air is very comfortable to most RV visitors.
 Winters are cold and snowy.
-Some years get frozen deep enough to enjoy ice fishing and skating on the lake.
+Some years the lake forms thick enough ice for visitors to enjoy ice fishing and skating.

 RV Rentals in Potholes State Park

 Transportation in Potholes State Park